Milling/ drilling machines (Updated 251224)

 From the few pictures I've been able to find, it appears the Perrin originally ran with its belt drive mostly exposed, with just a cast dome at the front to keep the operator's hair out of the belt, as seen in this picture of a fairly tidy example I found on the 'net:

-Mine has had a home-made cover of plywood and sheet alloy added to improve safety, if not visual nicety:
+Mine has had a home-made (or rather, craftsman-made) cover of plywood and sheet alloy added to improve safety, if not visual nicety:

 Some of the tooling (Jacobs chuck, ER25 collet chuck, boring head and 2MT spindle):